overshiki/stim-hs/README.md

 - **Vendored upstream sources**: Stim is pinned as a git submodule for hermetic, reproducible builds.
 - **Two-layer abstraction**: a thin, unsafe bridge layer and a thick, safe wrapper layer.
 - **Automated parity auditing**: Python-based inventory scripts verify API coverage against upstream Python docs.
-- **Cross-platform CI**: tested on Linux, macOS, and Windows from day one.

 Where Haskell diverges is in the **bridge technology**.
 Rust has the transformative `cxx` crate for safe, bidirectional C++ interop.
 Haskell's FFI is fundamentally C-oriented.
 There is no `cxx` equivalent.
 Therefore, `stim-hs` adopts the time-tested **C-shim pattern**: a hand-written C compatibility layer that exposes Stim's C++ API through C-callable functions with opaque pointers.